July 6, 20210 mins read

 Faced with this, many of us will just freeze like a deer in headlights when presented with a big list of CVE’s, particularly if our focus is on application development and not system administration.
 What am I supposed to do with this information, where do I start?
 I just wanted an image to run my node application in, and already I’m facing this gigantic task to make it secure.

 Well, the most important thing we need to remember is that fixing these things in containers is not like fixing them in an operating system.
 We’re not going to get into upgrading individual packages or managing the whole system.
-With containers, we need to understand where vulnerabilities have got into our images before we can think about what strategies we use to remediate them.
+With containers, we need to understand where vulnerabilities have got into our images before we can think about what strategies we use to remediate them, like in our list of 10 Docker security best practices.

 The first thing worth understanding in this context is how the images we are using might be constructed.
 Unless we are building images from scratch, it’s likely we started from a base image in our Dockerfile.
 Although we refer to this as our base image, it’s likely that the image we are using is also constructed from a parent image, which then had software installed into it during the build process.
 The parent image itself was then constructed in some way, perhaps even from a further parent image, or by some kind of root filesystem building tool.
 Understanding how the software that we are scanning got into our images in the first place is key to deciding on our strategy for minimizing vulnerabilities.